 5. Marcella (2016-)

-The second season continues Marcella’s story, but introduces crimes involving a pedophile, a rockstar, and witchcraft.
+The second season continues Marcella’s story but introduces crimes involving a pedophile, a rockstar, and witchcraft.
 What the series does in all these cases is quite unique.
-The setting is London, which is supposed to be one of the premier cities of the world, but here the characters are as brutal and remorseless as the worst criminals of the world.
-Though a city is posh and well-to-do on the outside, it always has a sinister underbelly which is full of crime and despair.
+The setting is London, which is supposed to be one of the premier cities in the world, but here the characters are as brutal and remorseless as the worst criminals in the world.
+Though a city is posh and well-to-do on the outside, it always has a sinister underbelly that is full of crime and despair.
 This modern dichotomy in urban surroundings is deftly captured in this series.

 4. Wormwood (2017)

-While the police tried to silence Marie after rape as we see in ‘Unbelievable’, the story of ‘Wormwood‘ is that of an even more sinister cover-up.
+While the police tried to silence Marie after the rape, as we see in ‘Unbelievable,’ the story of ‘Wormwood‘ is that of an even more sinister cover-up.
 It is believed that the CIA was behind the cover-up of the death of their own employee and biological warfare scientist Frank Olson.
-Told from the perspective of his son Erik, ‘Wormwood’ narrates the story of how Olson was drugged by his own boss who was experimenting on him according to the guidelines of the infamous Project MKUltra.
-Erik has been trying for more than six decades to find out the truth behind the murder of his father, but has been unsuccessful.
+Told from the perspective of his son Erik, ‘Wormwood’ narrates the story of how Olson was drugged by his own boss, who was experimenting on him according to the guidelines of the infamous Project MKUltra.
+Erik has been trying for more than six decades to find out the truth behind the murder of his father but has been unsuccessful.
 But if the CIA is really behind his father’s death, it is unlikely that he will ever receive any form of justice.
-The series is very systematically constructed, using both interviews and reenactments of several situations which shaped up the case.
-‘Wormwood’ goes on to show how at times the ones who protect us end up becoming our attackers.
+The series is very systematically constructed, using both interviews and reenactments of several situations which shaped the case.
+‘Wormwood’ goes on to show how sometimes the ones who protect us end up becoming our attackers.